carissalow/rapids/docs/features/extracted.rst

 probpause                        Pause probability.
 The fraction of a day spent in a pause (as opposed to a flight) siglocentropy                    Significant location entropy.
 Entropy measurement based on the proportion of time spent at each significant location visited during a day. minsmissing
 circdnrtn           	         Circadian routine.
-A continuous metric that can take any value between 0 and 1, where 0 represents a daily routine completely different from any other sensed days and 1 a routine the same as every other sensed day. wkenddayrtn        Weekend       circadian routine.
+A continuous feature that can take any value between 0 and 1, where 0 represents a daily routine completely different from any other sensed days and 1 a routine the same as every other sensed day. wkenddayrtn        Weekend       circadian routine.
 Same as Circadian routine but computed separately for weekends and weekdays.
 ================   =========     =============